TERMS AND CONDITIONS OF SALE

 20.2.3. the Company being provided a consumer credit report to collect all overdue payments.

-21.2.
-These Terms, and any contract to which they apply, shall be governed by the laws of New South Wales in which the Company has its principal place of business and are subject to the jurisdiction of the courts in that state.
+22.2.
+These Terms, and any contract to which they apply, shall be governed by the laws of New South Wales and of courts having jurisdiction in appeal therefrom and are subject to the jurisdiction of the courts in that state.

-21.6.
-The Customer warrants that as prior entry to this agreement has obtained all necessary authorisation to allow it to do so, it is not insolvent and this agreement creates binding and legal obligations on it.
+21.4.
+The Customer warrants that prior to entering into the Contract, it has obtained all necessary authorisation to allow it to do so, it is not insolvent, and this Contract creates binding and legal obligations on it.